Basement clutter? Messy pantry? When it comes to hiding your crap, you can never have too many shelves.

 Unfortunately I don't speak turtle, but the last 30 days have been a whirlwind of building shelves and shelf dividers (here and here) for myself, a friend, my nephew, my brother-in-law, and pretty much anyone named Tom/Dick/Harry.

 Let’s keep it simple.
-If you look closely, you’ll see most shelving units are an offshoot of four basic designs.
+If you look closely, you’ll see most shelving units are an offshoot of five basic designs.
 Once you’ve got these concepts down, you can apply them to any project.
 It’s pure magic!

 Ready to find out?
 Let’s go!